nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
-- Tidying + Refactoring
-  - "protocols" -> "procedures/parse_build" ?
-  - test scripts - move to builder pattern (new_with_base() etc)?

-- OAI test broken - simulated UE doesn't send Configuration Update Complete

 - Live testing with multiple phones, update readme documenting interop status.

-- Sessions / IP addresses should not persist forever.
-Timeout; flush on TMSI register/service request without session reactivation; flush on IMSI registration?
+## Interop
 - Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available"
   -  causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
 -  Unhandled RrcReestablishmentRequest

-- use different forwarding tables for NGAP vs F1AP
-- "NG setup with GNB name" - log line - trace of bitvec global gnb ID is ugly
+## Bugs
+- Poor download speed in F1ap mode possibly caused by out of order seq nos
 - PDU session release command should flow on SRB 2, not SRB 1
+- OAI test broken - simulated UE doesn't send Configuration Update Complete

 ## Performance
 - iperf framework